mines-erds/course-overviews/557_CourseOutline.md

 - Discuss the coding mindset and the importance of design thinking and domain knowledge in data-science projects
   - Formative assessments:
     - Week 1 discussion/essay on resources for critical thinking, debugging, etc.
-    - Week 1 concept map (i.e., strategic plan) creation
+    - Week 1 concept map (i.e., strategic plan) creation for the Titanic dataset
-    - Week 7 concept map (i.e., strategic plan) creation
+    - Week 4 concept map (i.e., strategic plan) creation for a dataset of your choice (which forms the final project)

 ### 2. Import, wrangle, and analyze (often messy) earth-resource data using python syntax, data types, data storage, and `pandas`
 **Summative assessments:**
 - Week 1 scaffolded notebooks testing knowledge of python syntax and data types
 - Week 2 scaffolded notebooks testing knowledge of pandas
 - Week 3 scaffolded notebooks testing knowledge of earth-resource python packages
+- Week 4 new dataset wrangling

 #### Subthemes:
 - Compare useful data types, syntax, and commonly-used earth-science packages in python